 Representative Legal Matters

-- Advise companies on various compliance issues related to sanctions programs administered and enforced by the Office of Foreign Assets Control (OFAC), including US sanctions targeting Iran, Cuba, North Korea, Russia/Crimea, Venezuela, the Sectoral Sanctions Identifications List, Non-SDN Menu-Based Sanctions List, and Specially Designated Nationals (SDNs).
+Advise companies on various compliance issues related to sanctions programs administered and enforced by the Office of Foreign Assets Control (OFAC), including US sanctions targeting Iran, Cuba, North Korea, Russia/Crimea, Syria, Venezuela, the Sectoral Sanctions Identifications List, Non-SDN Menu-Based Sanctions List, and Specially Designated Nationals (SDNs).

-- Counsel companies on compliance with US secondary sanctions targeting Iran, North Korea, and Russia.
+Counsel companies on compliance with US secondary sanctions including those targeting Iran, North Korea, and Russia.